patrickkfkan/imagefap-dl/README.md

                                         downloaded galleries.
 See "Directory
                                         structure flags" section for available
                                         flags.
+  -f, --full-filenames                  Use full filename for image downloads.
+                                        If not specified, filenames may be
+                                        truncated.
+Note: getting full filenames
+                                        involves extra page requests that will
+                                        increase download time.
   -w, --overwrite                       Overwrite existing image files
   -j, --no-json                         Do not save gallery info in JSON file
   -m, --no-html                         Do not save original HTML